 The size of the lpConsoleTitle buffer, in characters.

-If the function succeeds, the return value is the length of the string copied to the buffer, in characters.
+If the function succeeds, the return value is the length of the original console title, in characters.

 If the function fails, the return value is zero and GetLastError returns the error code.